View large image | More photos

 "The lake is absolutely lovely," said Genieve Bowen, on vacation with her family from New York.
 "The kids never run out of things to do, even when they're exhausted from Disney World."

-There is a big, 6,000 square-foot indoor/outdoor swimming pool with a poolside bar, restaurant and café.
-The 20,000 square foot clubhouse has video games, ping-pong, billiard tables and a snooker parlor.
+There is a 6,000-square-foot indoor/outdoor swimming pool with a poolside bar, restaurant and cafe.
+The 20,000-square-foot clubhouse has video games, ping-pong, billiard tables and a snooker parlor.
 There is a separate teen center and kids' activity area.

 The resort is also close to the Orange County Convention Center, and shoppers love the outlet mall down the street.
 It's also within fairly easy driving distance to Wet and Wild Universal Studios' Islands of Adventure.